masiedu4/all-my-blog-posts/cl2f1mhiq018xhtnv13sbg96l.md

-### 4. Do not iterate over a dynamic range of data.
+### 4. Avoid iterating over a dynamic range of data

 Do not iterate over a set of figures that is supposed to change (increase) over time.
 In other words, avoid using loops for non-fixed data ranges that are set to grow over time.